Klrfl/abs-app/README.md

 #### Get orders

-To get orders you can issue a GET request to `/api/orders`; this gets all incomplete orders by default.
-You can filter by status by adding a query parameter to the URL, for example to get incomplete orders:
+To get orders you can issue a GET request to `/api/orders`; this gets all **complete** orders for the current users by default.
+You can filter by status by adding the query parameter `is_completed` to the URL, for example to get incomplete
+orders:

 `/api/orders?is_completed=false`